DaveVoorhis/Wrapd/README.md

 Wrapd
 =====

-Wrapd is a *SQL amplifier*, a lightweight database abstraction layer to make SQL in Java easy by not hiding it.
+Wrapd is a *SQL amplifier*, a lightweight database abstraction layer to make using SQL in Java easy by exposing it the right way rather than hiding it.

 Highly opinionated, Wrapd doesn't hide SQL from you.
 Instead, it's a pure Java, annotation-free *SQL amplifier* that makes SQL easier to use and better